Resources Theatre

 - Facilitate organizations to identify opportunities presented to Hong Kong’s waste management and resource recovery industry.

-- Familiarize with the waste management best practices currently being conducted in the GBA and beyond for the benefits in Hong Kong.
+- Familiarize with the waste management best practices currently being conducted in the neighbouring regions for the benefits in Hong Kong.

 - Sustainability and resource recovery opportunities are everywhere, look into our neighbouring regions for innovations and inspirations.